sarahc-dev/takeaway-project/README.md

         # initialize with an empty order array and total
     end

-    def order(dish, amount) # dish is a Dish instance, amount is an integer.
+    def add(dish, amount) # dish is a Dish instance, amount is an integer.
         # Check if dish is on menu
         # Adds dish to array amount number of times.
         # Update total
+    end

+    def items_in_order
+        # returns order
+    end

+    def total
+        # calculates total cost of order
     end
 end